Technology | Updated: May 14, 2026

 Verify Before Purchase

 Apple Car Key rarely appears as a standalone option.
 It bundles with premium packages including keyless entry, smartphone integration upgrades, and luxury equipment.
 Genesis GV60 restricts support to the $7,000 Advanced package.
-Mercedes-Benz requires Premium or Pinnacle trims.
+Mercedes-Benz needs Premium or Pinnacle trims.
 BMW includes it with Comfort Access.

 Check the window sticker or build sheet.
 Keyless entry or passive entry doesn’t guarantee Apple Car Key support.
 Some vehicles offer traditional keyless entry through radio frequency key fobs without smartphone integration.